Use the Config Sync dashboard

 Access the dashboard

-If you use Google Kubernetes Engine, go to the GKE Config page under the Config & Policy section.
+- In the Google Cloud console, go to the Config page under the Features section.

 - Select the project you want to view.